Titanium SDK Getting Started

 To create your first Titanium app, please review Hello Titanium App Tutorial.

-If you are experiencing problems after following these setup instructions, please follow the more detailed Setting up Studio guide.
+If you are experiencing problems after following these setup instructions, please ask for help in our Slack channel #Helpme (opens new window).

 # Next steps